-ICIMOD is supporting the Ramsar Convention Secretariate through the Himalayan Wetlands Initiative.
+ICIMOD supports the wise use and conservation of wetlands through the Himalayan Wetlands Initiative.
 The Initiative promotes the conservation and sustainable use of mountain wetlands in the Hindu Kush-Himalayan region through an ecosystem approach.
 It supports the wise use of wetlands by bridging the science-policy divide and promoting local culture and traditional knowledge for sustaining ecosystem functions and services.